Mike-Aniki/Aniki-ReMake/README.md

 ---

-### **_For the theme to work correctly and without bugs, please set the number of columns to 9 or 10, and the spacing between elements to 30.
+### **_For the theme to work correctly and without bugs, please set the number of columns to 9 or 10, and the spacing between elements to Minimum 30.
 This will allow the entire theme to be displayed correctly._**

 <p align="Center">
 	<img align="top" src="https://github.com/Mike-Aniki/Aniki-ReMake/blob/main/Images/SettingLayout.png?raw=true" alt="Sublime's custom image" width="40%" />